accubits/ProcessBud/README.md

 ## Getting Started
 ### Windows

+Are you a user here to check out our Bud?
-The easiest way to install ProcessBud is by using our one-click installer for Windows which you can get at <>
+The easiest way to install ProcessBud is by using our one-click installer for Windows which you can get at [inset link] Developers, check this out 👇

 ### Prerequisites